Conformal Bootstrap with Duality-Inspired Fusion Rule: The Bounds on

 The lower bound on $\Delta_{\sigma}$ is set by a `nose' feature.
 As a function of $d$, this `nose' appears continuously connected to the $\mathcal{M}(8,7)$ point discussed for $d=2$ (similar to how the Ising point can be tracked from $d=2$ \cite{El-Showk:2013nia}).
 While it is tempting to associate this $d=3$ kink with a physical theory, we currently have no immediate candidate.
 We note that the multi-critical scalar theories, which are a natural interpretation of the $\mathcal{M}(m+1,m)$ series, are not expected to exist in $d=3$.

-Our results for dimensions $d=4, 5, 6,$ and $7$ are shown in Fig.~\ref{fig:higher_dim}.
+Our results for dimensions $d=4, 5, 6,$ and $7$ are shown in Appendix B. The comparison with the conventional bound without assuming the duality-inspired fusion rule can be found there as well.
 As $d$ increases, the allowed region generally expands, and the `nose' feature becomes less pronounced, eventually disappearing into the boundary.
 This aligns with the general expectation that interacting CFTs might not exist above certain critical dimensions (like $d=4$ or $d=6$), particularly those without gauge fields.
 We will discuss possible gauge theory candidates compatible with our bounds in the next section.

 Finally, we address the possibility of additional, isolated allowed regions (`islands').
-In all dimensions studied, we performed extensive scans using lower derivative orders $\Lambda$ —allowing us to probe a wider parameter space—across the ranges shown in Figs.~\ref{fig:2d_3d_bootstrap}--\ref{fig:higher_dim}.
+In all dimensions studied, we performed extensive scans using lower derivative orders $\Lambda$ —allowing us to probe a wider parameter space—across the ranges shown in the Figures.
 We found no evidence for such disconnected solutions.
 While this does not constitute a rigorous proof of uniqueness, it suggests that the connected allowed regions presented here likely represent the complete set of solutions consistent with our assumptions within the explored parameter ranges.